Understanding Enmeshment: Causes, Signs & How To Break Free

 Effects Of Enmeshment

-Enmeshment can have a long-term impact on a person’s personal life.
+Enmeshment trauma can have a long-term impact on a person’s personal life.
 Some of the effects of enmeshment can lead to a person developing:

 - Personality disorders